rejuancse/best-addons-for-elementor/readme.txt

 The automatic installation is the easiest way to install any plugin in WordPress.
 You can perform an automatic installation of logging in to your WordPress dashboard, navigating to the “Plugins” menu and click on the "Add New" button.

 This will open up a page showing all the available plugins in WordPress.
-In the search field, type easy addons for elementor.
-The search result will show you our Easy addons for Elementor plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.
+In the search field, type best addons for elementor.
+The search result will show you our Best addons for Elementor plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.

 = Manual installation =

-Go to Dashboard > Plugins > Add New, then upload easy-addons-for-elementor.zip file and click Install Now.
+Go to Dashboard > Plugins > Add New, then upload best-addons-for-elementor.zip file and click Install Now.

 ### [Elementor](https://wordpress.org/plugins/elementor/) page builder is required for this plugin.